 Many of you may be familiar with Napoleon Hill’s classic success books: Think and Grow Rich and The Laws of Success, which espouse his idea, among others, that people should have a Major Definite Purpose for their lives.

 What is helpful is the premise that there is a world of spiritual warfare, an unseen world of the demonic that attacks, lies, suggests, and distracts us from the truth of God’s plan or the purpose of our lives.
 These lies and distractions need to be both recognized and battled with truth and focus.
-Hill also describes powerful experiences of faith and the presence of an “Other Self” which guided him in the fulfillment of his strong held purpose or “prayers.”
+Hill also describes powerful experiences of faith and the presence of an “Other Self,” which guided him in the fulfillment of his strongly held purpose or “prayers.”
 I would like to think that this “Other Self” is the Holy Spirit himself.
-He shows up at the beginning of the book, then sort of disappears, unfortunately.
-Hill refers to God as the “Infinite Intelligence”, but does not identify Him as the God of the bible, which could make the book more accessible.
+Unfortunately, he shows up at the beginning of the book, then sort of disappears.
+Hill refers to God as the “Infinite Intelligence”, but does not identify Him as the God of the Bible, which could make the book more accessible.
 So far, nothing completely heretical.

 The most highlighted strategy of the Devil, according to Hill, is to get people into drifting, not being settled on a major definite purpose for their life, which causes them to be ineffective.
-And here I would agree that many of the Devil’s strategies do seem to distract and discourage us from living out our true purpose.
+And here, I agree that many of the Devil’s strategies seem to distract and discourage us from living out our true purpose.

-The idea of “drifting” is a powerful and helpful metaphor that contrasts against faith, if we define faith as of focus on achieving a definite major purpose.
-Hill also incorporates principals of morality and sin around this idea:
+The idea of “drifting” is a powerful and helpful metaphor that contrasts against faith if we define faith as of focus on achieving a definite major purpose.
+Hill also incorporates principles of morality and sin around this idea: